Teachinghearts |

 (Matthew 2: 13,21)

-- Four Brothers and Some Sisters.
+- Four Brothers And Some Sisters.
 Several verses show that he had many brothers and sisters.

 Is not this the carpenter's son?
 Is not His mother called Mary, and His brothers James and Joseph and Simon and Judas?